-Infectious Theory of Alzheimer's Disease Draws Fresh Interest
+Infectious Theory Of Alzheimer's Disease Draws Fresh Interest

 So does that mean that the microbe is the cause of Alzheimer's, and amyloid a harmless reaction to it?
 According to Tanzi it's not that simple.

-Tanzi believes that in many cases of Alzheimer's, microbes are probably the initial seed that sets off a toxic tumble of molecular dominos.
+Tanzi believes that in many cases of Alzheimer's, microbes are probably the initial seed that sets off a toxic tumble of molecular dominoes.
 Early in the disease amyloid protein builds up to fight infection, yet too much of the protein begins to impair function of neurons in the brain.
 The excess amyloid then causes another protein, called tau, to form tangles, which further harm brain cells.

 But as Tanzi explains, the ultimate neurological insult in Alzheimer's is the body's reaction to this neurotoxic mess.
 All the excess protein revs up the immune system, causing inflammation — and it's this inflammation that does the most damage to the Alzheimer's-afflicted brain.